AnthonySteele/anthonysteele.github.io/CodingStandards.md

 Don't underestimate the role that [mere familiarity](https://en.wikipedia.org/wiki/Mere-exposure_effect) plays.
 For instance, you can still find people trying to make the case that [Imperial measurements](https://en.wikipedia.org/wiki/Imperial_units) in Miles, Feet and Inches is a "better system".
 Invariably, they were raised on it since early childhood and the case rests on the premise that it "just feels right".
 Well, it does, _to them_.
+It's subjective, although it might not feel like it.
 When two different styles are equivalent (or sometimes even when they are not), the one that we are familiar with will be perceived as intuitively "better" and more usable.

 Just understand that sometimes a choice has to be made, to aid regularity, even when neither option is superior in any objectively quantified way.
 Even though there may be no objective truth to the choice, it is still worth getting a common familiar style.